-Eight of our member organizations have been selected to participate in the Racial Equity Learning Exchange Series representing Iowa’s philanthropic sector.
-This learning is intended to help participants bring new concepts back to their foundations in order to develop or refine their policies, systems and operations regarding racial equity and justice.
-The Series is grounded in REPG’s Learning Exchange Framework, which was developed based on many years of experience in facilitating the Race and Equity in Philanthropy Group.
+Eight of our member organizations were selected to participate in the Racial Equity Learning Exchange Series representing Iowa’s philanthropic sector.
+This learning was intended to help participants bring new concepts back to their foundations in order to develop or refine their policies, systems and operations regarding racial equity and justice.
+The Series was grounded in REPG’s Learning Exchange Framework, which was developed based on many years of experience in facilitating the Race and Equity in Philanthropy Group.

 Racial Equity Cohort (2021)